Have you ever wondered about the different types of ants that inhabit California? If so, you’re in luck!

 Monomorium Ergatogyna, the little black ant, is a common species in California.
 These ants are small, about 2-3 mm long, and typically black.

-These types of ants in California are often found nesting in soil or under rocks and are known for their aggressive foraging behavior.
+These ants are often found nesting in soil or under rocks in California and are known for their aggressive foraging behavior.

 17. Formica Moki